 When will my writing sample from LSAT Writing be available for inclusion in my Law School Report?

 In many cases, LSAT Writing samples will be processed within a week of completion.
 However, candidates are advised to allow three weeks for processing before their writing sample can be used to complete a Law School Report.

 LSAT Writing’s interface offers many common word-processing functions, including a spell-check function and the ability to cut, copy, and paste text within candidates’ essays.
-LSAT Writing also includes a variety of accessibility features, such as a font magnifier, screen reader, and speech-to-text compatibility.
+LSAT Writing also includes a variety of accessibility features, such as a font magnifier, line reader, and speech-to-text compatibility.

 No. Candidates will be presented with a randomly selected prompt that they have not seen during a previous administration of the LSAT or LSAT Writing.

 Are the writing samples from LSAT Writing scored?